mwangdakota/pages-uswds-jekyll/pages/portfolio.md

 <div class="usa-section usa-content usa-grid" markdown="1">

 # Portfolio
 Since 2012, America’s Seed Fund powered by NSF has made nearly 3,000 awards to startups and small businesses.
-Since 2014, our awardees have had 97 exits and have received approximately $7.2 billion in private investment.
-We encourage you to explore this list of assorted companies we've funded.
+Since 2014, NSF-funded small businesses have had 107 exits and have received nearly $9 billion in private investment.* We encourage you to explore this list of assorted companies we've funded.
+<span class="text-small" style="font-style:italic;">*Data from CB Insights.</span>

 <form onsubmit="allAwards(this.a1.value); return false;" class="awards-search-form">
  {% comment %}